Skip to main content

 The two eyeballs are not always equally affected.
 You may have other non-eye symptoms due to the abnormal thyroid gland.

 Thyroid eye disease is a self-limiting disease: if left untreated, the inflammation will gradually go by itself.
-However, the physical changes caused by the swelling (such as bulging eyes) may remain.
+However, the physical changes caused by the swelling (such as eyeball bulge) may remain.
 This is because some of the tissues that have been stretched may not always return to their original form.
 The aim of treatment is mainly to limit inflammation and swelling occurring during the inflamed period and to protect the surface of the eye.
 There are also treatments for people whose tissues have not been able to return to their original form after the inflammation has settled.

-Thyroid eye disease is managed by a specialist eye doctor (ophthalmologist) and the underlying thyroid problem by your own doctor or by a a specialist in the hormone systems of the body (an endocrinologist).
+Thyroid eye disease is managed by a specialist eye doctor (ophthalmologist) and the underlying thyroid problem by your own doctor or by a specialist in the hormone systems of the body (an endocrinologist).

 Medicines